 Laura attended Columbia University, where she wrote her first musicals, and earned her MFA from the NYU Tisch Graduate Musical Theatre Writing Program.
 She is a member of the Dramatist Guild and the Lehman Engel BMI Musical Theatre Advanced Workshop, where she was awarded the Jean Banks Award for Best Musical and the Ellen Schwartz Award for Outstanding Literary Merit in Lyric Writing.

-Christiana Cole (they/them) is a New York City-based writer, composer, performer, and teacher.
+(they/them) is a New York City-based writer, composer, performer, and teacher.
 They are member of the the Advanced Songwriting Workhop and Librettists Workshop within the BMI Lehman Engel Musical Theater Writers Workshop.
-Current projects include Tribe Without a God (book/lyrics/music), an original musical comedy about Neolithic people who decide to find the most powerful god, Republicana (book/lyrics/music), a modern tragedy about a faith healer, a nurse, and a drug addict in a small town in Texas, Puritan, Lesbian, Witch, (book/music, with Laura Kleinbaum on book/lyrics) about a Puritan girl accused of witchcraft who dives through a time vortex and lands in America in the 90’s; and Apocrypha (book/music/lyrics), the amazing true story of the founding of the early Christian church.
+Current projects include Tribe Without a God (book/lyrics/music), a Neolithic comedy; Republicana, a country rock drama about a small town during a plague; Apocrypha, the untold true story of the founding of the Christian church; and with Laura Kleinbaum, Puritan/Lesbian/Witch, a time-traveling coming out musical.

 Christiana has written a number of musicals for children, including Peanut Butter and Cupcake (based on the best-selling children’s book by Terry Border) and Sparkle Spa (based on the Scholastic series by Jill Santopolo), which were both produced at Interlakes Theatre in New Hampshire.
 Christiana wrote lyrics, with music by Rogers award-winner Brad Ross (Little by Little) and book by New York Times best-selling author Jill Santopolo (The Light We Lost).
 Their adaptation of The Frog Prince (written with Kristin Madden and Brennan Johnson) was commissioned and produced by Random Farms Kids Theatre, and has subsequently been licensed and produced across Asia, in Japan, China and Korea.